 Graduate Program Fellowships

 All incoming students to the Creative Writing Program receive graduate fellowships that range from half-tuition remission to full-tuition remission with generous stipends.

 Among others, full fellowships include The Axinn Foundation/E.L.
-Doctorow Fellowship, The Wiley Birkhofer Fellowship, The Jim Brodey Fellowship, The Jill Davis Fellowship, The Fromer Fellowship, The Jan Gabrial Fellowship, The Lillian Vernon Fellowship.
+Doctorow Fellowship, The Wiley Birkhofer Fellowship, The Jim Brodey Fellowship, The Jill Davis Fellowship, The Fromer Fellowship, The Jan Gabrial Fellowship, and The Lillian Vernon Fellowship.
 Additionally, the Rona Jaffe Foundation Graduate Fellowship in Creative Writing is awarded annually to support one incoming female student.

-A generous gift from the Axinn Foundation has established the Axinn Foundation Fellowship, awarded each year to a graduating student of exceptional promise.
+A generous gift from the Axinn Foundation has established the Axinn Foundation Writer-in-Residence, awarded each year to a graduating student of exceptional promise.
 The fellowship is designed to provide emerging writers with time dedicated exclusively to writing, as well as invaluable guidance under an assigned faculty mentor during the final stages of writing and preparing a book for publication.
 The recipient is selected by a faculty committee and appointed as the Axinn Foundation Writer-in-Residence for the academic year following graduation.
 As Writer-in-Residence, the fellow also has the opportunity to teach one undergraduate class.
 The appointment carries a generous stipend and includes full benefits.

 All graduate students are offered undergraduate teaching positions during their second year of study.
 Recipients of these positions design and teach a semester-long introductory course in creative writing for undergraduates and participate in a teaching practicum offered by the program.
 These positions offer compensation of approximately $6,000 per course.